 –

-In a true Biblical marriage (sexual intimacy), a marriage approved by God, and I don’t mean by a covenant, no government or religious organization has any power or authority in the making of one or annulling one as well.
+In a true Biblical marriage (sexual intimacy), a God approved marriage between two sexually eligible believers, and I don’t mean by a covenant, no government or religious organization has any power or authority in the making of one or annulling one as well.
 It is exclusively determined and enacted by God and the Christian individual(s) involved.

 –

 Note that I said, “God and the “Christian individual(s).”
-The reason I said it this way is because true marriage belongs only to God, a Christian man married to a woman, or a Christian woman married to a man and no other.
+The reason I said it this way is because true marriage belongs only to God, a Christian man legitimately married to a Christian woman, or a Christian woman legitimately married to a Christian man and no other.

 –

 Biblical marriage is strictly a Christian institution and is hallowed.
 It is separate from all other marriages.
-It is a Godly union to the Christian male or female – exclusively.
-This is so, because it consists of two human beings becoming one flesh by a God induced and God-centered conjoining, based upon their new creation and being attached to Him – the body of Christ.
+It is a Godly union to the born-again Christian male and female – exclusively.
+This is so, because it consists of two sexually eligible human beings becoming one flesh by a God induced and God-centered conjoining, based upon their new creation in Christ and being joined to Him – the body of Christ.

 –